tijanidevit/grindsome-portfolio/blog/2021-01-27-introduction-to-gridsome.md

 title: My Experience as a Computer Science Student, The Story and The Glory
 path: /my-journey-as-a-computer-science-student
 date: 2021-01-27
 summary: Logical problem solving has always appealed to me and this explains my interests in mathematics, programming and computing in general.
 The decision to read computer science was therefore a simple one.
-My desire for solving challenging problems led to my choices of studying computer science .
+My desire for solving challenging problems led to my choices of studying computer science.
 tags: ['coding']
 ---